FDA Clinical Trials

 Any criteria that disqualifies a person’s participation is called exclusion criteria, and can include various factors relating to age, gender, type and stage or progression of certain diseases or conditions, prior treatment history, and other medical conditions that may put individuals at risk by participating in the trial.

 Being selected to participate in a clinical trial does not guarantee that an individual will receive the drug or other medical treatment being studied.
 While some people volunteer simply to help advance medical knowledge, others volunteer for these types of intervention trials because they have been unsuccessful in treating a disease or condition from which they are already suffering.
 But often, trials are randomized, some even blindly, meaning there’s no way for either the participant or the researcher to know who is taking the drug being tested and who is taking the other intervention, which may be a placebo.

 The FDA reported in a 2000 Harris Poll of cancer clinical trial participants that 76 percent of the individuals surveyed said they decided to participate because “they believed that the trial offered the best quality of care for their disease.”

 But FDA pharmacist David Banks warned against participating in clinical trials simply due to the potential of free treatments or other compensation.
 Banks said individuals attracted to a study for those reasons may overlook known risks associated with the new drug or treatment or fail “to adequately appreciate the potential for discovery of serious new side effects during clinical testing of a new treatment.”

-The best resource to find more information on what clinical trials is ClinicalTrials.gov.
+One resource to find more information on a clinical trial is ClinicalTrials.gov.
 This government site contains easy-to-maneuver search tools to find studies by topic or by phrases.
 Patients can also speak with their doctors and other medical professionals who contribute to their care about what studies might be available to them for participation for certain diseases, conditions or chronic illnesses.